Missouri vs. Princeton Predictions & Picks - NCAA Tournament Second Round

 - The Missouri Tigers have a +173 scoring differential, topping opponents by 5.1 points per game.
 They're putting up 79.4 points per game to rank 23rd in college basketball and are giving up 74.3 per contest to rank 297th in college basketball.

-- Missouri averages 27.6 rebounds per game (355th in college basketball) while allowing 34.1 per contest to its opponents.
-It is outrebounded by 6.5 boards per game.
+- The 27.6 rebounds per game Missouri averages rank 355th in the country, and are 6.5 fewer than the 34.1 its opponents record per outing.

-- Missouri connects on 9.4 three-pointers per game (22nd in college basketball) compared to its opponents' 8.7.
-It shoots 36.2% from deep while its opponents hit 34.9% from long range.
+- Missouri knocks down 9.4 three-pointers per game (22nd in college basketball), while its opponents have made 8.7 on average.

 - Missouri wins the turnover battle by 5.7 per game, committing 10.6 (51st in college basketball) while its opponents average 16.3.